garazaFRI/garaza-webpage/content/programs/pospesevalnik.en.md

 - visible progress of the project (for example: repository on Github)
 - **do not neglect your study commitments** while working on your project

-Milestones will therefore be set to adapt the expected study obligations (eg. in a weeks, where there are many exams, you plan less activity on the project).
+Milestones will therefore be set to adapt to your expected study obligations (eg. in a week, where there are many exams, you plan less activity on the project).